afeique/acrossti.me/readme.md

 ### setup ssh keys
-If you plan on using SSH, follow Github's directions for [setting up SSH keys](https://help.github.com/articles/generating-ssh-keys/).
+If you plan on using git with SSH, follow Github's directions for [setting up SSH keys](https://help.github.com/articles/generating-ssh-keys/).

 ### installation of apache, php, mysql